-Caltech Engineering Services, Mumbai India is a ISO 9001 Certified firm.
+Caltech Instruments Pvt Ltd, Mumbai India is a ISO 9001 Certified firm.
 We provide calibration services required for various types of instruments typically manufactured and supplied by us.

 Majority of instruments calibrated and repaired by us used to determine measurements to be made and accuracy required.
 We Select an appropriate measurement instrument capable of measurement accuracy and precision.
 Identify and define measurement instrument for calibration.